-1) HOME CANNING / STERILIZING / DRYING FOODS / SMALL QUANTITIES OF FOODS
+1) HOME CANNING / STERILIZING / DRYING FOODS / SMALL OUANTITIES OF FOODS

 - DO NOT use your oven for home canning.
 Your oven cannot maintain the food at the proper canning temperature.
 The food may be contaminated and then spoil. - DO NOT use the microwave oven to sterilize objects (baby bottles, etc.).
 It is difficult to keep the oven at the high temperature needed for sterilization. - DO NOT dry meats, herbs, fruits or vegetables in your oven.
-Small quantities of food or foods with low moisture content can dry out, scorch or catch on fire if overheated.
+Small quantities of food or foods with low moisture content can dry out, scorch or catch on fire if overheated. - DO NOT prepare small food portions at high power.
+This can cause energy concentration at a fixed spot, which can lead to arcing and damage to your oven.
+Select a lower cook power setting when preparing small portions.